rackerlabs/rackspace-howto-dev/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 ---
 node_id: 4956
-title: Download an exported image with Swiftly
+title: Use Swiftly to download an exported image
 type: article
 created_date: '2015-11-30'
 created_by: Cloud Images